ChrisKlug/aspire-beyond-the-intro/README.md

-# Demo code for my ".NET Aspire Beyond the Introduction" presentation
+# Demo code for my "Aspire Beyond the Introduction" presentation

-This repo contains the source code for the demo used in my ".NET Aspire Beyond the Introduction" presentation.
+This repo contains the source code for the demo used in my "Aspire Beyond the Introduction" presentation.
 If you haven't seen the talk, the code might not be as useful...

 # Contact